 Integrate AppImages to Application menu using AppImageLauncher in Linux

-Launch the AppImage by double clicking it or from command line like below.
+Launch the AppImage by double-clicking it or from the command line, as shown below.
 For the purpose of this guide, I will be using balenaEtcher AppImage.

 $ ./balenaEtcher-1.5.120-x64.AppImage

 .
-You can change it to other location as you wish.
+You can change it to another location if you wish.
 After choosing the central location for the new AppImages, click OK to proceed.

 If you don't want to add the AppImage to application menu, simply click "Run once".

-For now on, you can directly launch the AppImage from Application menu or launcher as the way you normally launch the other applications installed by the default package manager.
+From now on, you can directly launch the AppImage from the application menu or launcher, just like you would launch any other application installed by the default package manager.

 If you right click on the AppImage, you will see the Update and Remove entries will appear in the context menu.
 You can use them to update the AppImage or remove it from the system.

-Change the location to where to save your AppImages in the AppImageLauncher tab.
+Change the location where you want to save your AppImages in the AppImageLauncher tab.

 The new AppImages will now be stored in the chosen location.